Self-Hosted

 Multi-model chat

-Claude, GPT, Gemini, local models — chat, agents, and image generation all in one place.
+Claude, gpt-5.x, Gemini, local models — chat, agents, and image generation all in one place.

 Agents